-FILE program % (L10,) to (directory, program. subsys,) %

-Also, NLS file structure is ignored.
+FILE program % (L10,) to (directory,program,subsys,) % Also, NLS file structure is ignored.
 Structure is, however, very valuable in making the program readable, and it is good practice to use it in close correlation to the program's logical structure.

-NLS Programmers' Guide Part Three: Program Structure

 An example of a simple L10 program is provided here.
 The reader should easily understand this program after having studied this document.
-5 b 3

-PROGRAM delsp % Content analyzer.
-Deletes all leading spaces from statements. % % reserve space for ("declare") a text pointer named "pt"% DECLARE TEXT POINTER pt; (delsp) PROCEDURE ; 5 b 3 a
+PROGRAM delsp X Content analyzer.
+Deletes all leading spaces from statements. %

+%reserve space for ("declare") a text pointer named "pt"% DECLARE TEXT POINTER pt;

+(delso) PROCEDURE :
-% if any leading spaces, scan past them and set pointer%

-IF FIND 1\$SP 1pt THEN
+Xif any leading spaces, scan past them and set pointer% IF FIND 1\$SP ^pt THEN

-% replace statement holding pt with text from pointer to statement end%
+%replace statement holding pt with text from

+'''

+pointer to statement end%

-ST pt ← pt SE(pt);
+ST pt pt SE(pt);

 %return, don't display%

 RETURN (FALSE) ;

 END.

 FINISH

+'''

+Section 3: Declarations

+L10 declarations provide information to the compiler about the data that is to be accessed; they are not executed.
+Every variable used in the program must be declared somewhere in the system (either in your program or in the NLS system).
+There are a number of types of variables available, each with its own declaration statement; the most frequently used are discussed here.
+(Complete documentation is available in the L10 Reference Guide -- 7052,)